 Honorary Life Membership Award

 Nominations are solicited for Honorary Life Memberships in the ICIS.
 Each year an individual will be awarded Life Membership as a tribute to his/her contributions to the field.
 Nominees should be individuals who have made substantive contributions to the cytokine/chemokine/interferon field over much of their careers, either in basic, clinical or applied research.
 Honorary members are esteemed members of the Society and provide us with an historical perspective and valued research tradition.
 Honorary Life Members are accorded all rights and privileges of active members, are exempted from Society dues and are listed in the dedicated Honorary Life Members section of the Society web site.
 The winner(s) is elected by vote of the ICIS Council and will be an invited speaker(s) at the next ICIS meeting.
 Please use the online form to nominate a candidate for the 2018 Honorary Life Membership Award.

 The ICIS will on occasion bestow this honor on an ICIS member who has made an extraordinary contribution to the Society.
 The individual will have devoted significant time and energy over a period of years to elevating the goals of the Society in furthering research on interferon, cytokines and chemokines.
 Nominations should be communicated to the Awards Committee of the ICIS.
 Please use the online form to nominate a candidate for the 2018 Distinguished Service Award.

-Please use the online form, using one form for each candidate for 2018 nominations.
+Nominations for the Young Investigator Awards may be made using this online form, using one form for each candidate for 2018 nominations.
 Candidates may be nominated for more than one award using the same form, but please use a separate form for each candidate.